ponycode/pony-config/README.md

 ####useCommandlineArgs( *usageRule* | [*usageRules*] )

 Configuration values can be loaded from the command line.
-Arguments are parsed from process.argv by [minimist.js](https://www.npmjs.com/package/minimist), and valued are added at dot-paths in the configuration.
+Arguments are parsed from process.argv by [minimist.js](https://www.npmjs.com/package/minimist), and values are added at dot-paths in the configuration.
 CLI *usageRules* are defined similarly to many commandline processing tools.

 ***usageRule*** = { paths: *dotPath*, options: *optionFlags* | [*optionFlags*] }